BcGovNeal/minio-client/README.md

 # minio-client
 An OpenShift compatible Minio client to help Bc Gov teams migrate Minio buckets between OCP3 and OCP4 clusters.
 This image can be used on the BC Gov OpenShift platform to migrate Minio data directly between different clusters.

+This image can also be use to migrate from Minio to other S3-compliant services such as the BCGov Object Storage service.

 #### Why not just use the official Minio Client image?
 The official  Minio Client images needs to create a `.mc` directory in the root directory.
 This will not work when running on OpenShift because OpenShift runs containers as non-root user.